 The mobile apps of each of these institutions vary in popularity and usability, with Schwab sitting somewhere between Fidelity and Vanguard.
 While the Schwab app has a 4.8-star rating on the App Store, it holds an underwhelming 2.6-star rating on Google Play.

 Fidelity seems to have the best overall online and mobile experience for customers.
-While it is similar to Schwab in that it is a little hard to synthesize for newer investors, it still seems to easier to navigate.
-Plus, with the company’s suite of education resources, new investors should have no problem figuring out how to best use the platform to invest their money.
+While it is similar to Schwab in that it may be overwhelming for newer investors, it seems easier to navigate than Schwab.
+Plus, with Fidelity’s suite of educational resources, new investors should have no problem figuring out how to best use the platform to invest their money.

 Who Should Use Vanguard, Fidelity and Schwab?

-Vanguard stands out because of its impressive suite of exchange-traded, index and mutual fund offerings.
-Some of these have high minimums, but it makes the platform excellent for anyone with some money to invest.
+Vanguard stands out because of its suite of exchange-traded, index and mutual fund offerings.
+Tough some of these have high minimums.
 You can also trade individual stocks and bonds with Vanguard, but you’ll usually be better off taking advantage of the fund offerings that the company has curated.

 Fidelity stands out slightly above its two competitors, largely because there isn’t much that the company doesn’t do.
 The company boasts a robust trading platform that can be utilized by both experienced investors and beginners alike.
 You can use Fidelity’s comprehensive suite of investment tools and educational resources to fine-tune your investment abilities.